john-cd/rust_howto/bk/drafts/categories/science_robotics/index.md

 - `ncollide` - 2 and 3-dimensional collision detection library in Rust.
 - `kdtree` - K-dimensional tree in Rust for fast geospatial indexing.
 - `k` - Kinematics Library for rust-lang.
-- `static-math` - Safe and fast mathematical operations with static arrays in Rust programming language thinked for robotics.
+- `static-math` - Safe and fast mathematical operations with static arrays in Rust programming language for robotics.
 - [`ndarray`][c-ndarray]⮳{{hi:ndarray}} - N-dimensional tensor arithmetic library, inspired by python’s NumPy.
 - `faer-rs` - Linear algebra foundation for the Rust programming language.